Learn where you can go in and around Queenstown to get fantastic scenic views of Lake Wakatipu and the mountains surrounding Queenstown.

 Note that the ride up with the gondola is not free.

-Below you’ll find a map pointing out the five Queenstown lookouts mentioned in this article.
-Note that the numbers on the map correspond to the numbers used in this article.
+Below you’ll find a list of links to maps that point out the locations of the five Queenstown lookouts mentioned in this article.
+Click on a link to open a map in Google Maps.

 In this article, I’ve listed five free locations you can visit to get fantastic and sometimes majestic views of Lake Wakatipu and the mountains surrounding Queenstown.